StarManiaKG/The-Story-of-Slicing-Language-Arrangements-Dramatically-and-Efficiently/COMPILE.md

 * `-DNO_WEBVIEW=ON`: use if your wxWidgets build has no wxWebview or if not desired
 * `-DWX_GTK3=OFF`: use if your wxWidgets build is using the wxGTK2 backend (there is no autodetection at this point)

+* `-DUSE_SFML_RENDERWINDOW`: Recommended, and Enabled by Default on Linux, Disabled on Windows.
+Uses SFML to Render SLADE's windows.

 ## Windows

 SLADE can be built on Windows using [Visual Studio](https://visualstudio.microsoft.com/) 2019+ (a free 'community' edition is available which works fine) and [vcpkg](https://docs.microsoft.com/en-us/cpp/build/vcpkg?view=vs-2019) for handling the required external libraries.